 - Coma

 A crack overdose can occur even if someone is using the drug for the very first time.
 The cardiovascular effects of crack can lead to a heart attack or stroke, resulting in death.
 Mixing crack cocaine with other stimulant drugs poses an even higher risk of overdose.
-Other substances like alcohol and opioid drugs may counteract some of the effects of crack, but they are no less dangerous, because they can mask overdose symptoms, sometimes resulting in fatal outcomes.
+Other substances like alcohol and opioid drugs may counteract some of the effects of crack, but this practice is also dangerous because it can mask overdose symptoms, sometimes resulting in fatal outcomes.

 Crack Addiction Treatment

-People who have developed an addiction to crack often require treatment at a drug rehab facility to overcome their dependence on the drug.
-Crack rehab programs are staffed by experts in addiction treatment who can tailor the therapies to the patient’s needs.
+People who have developed an addiction to crack typically require professional treatment at a drug rehab facility to overcome their dependence on the drug.
+Crack rehab programs are staffed by experts in addiction treatment who can use evidence-based treatments and tailor them to the patient’s needs.

-While crack withdrawal is uncomfortable, it is usually not medically dangerous.
-Some people are able to withdraw from crack on their own, while others find that getting inpatient care is helpful in preventing relapse.
+It’s worth noting that while crack withdrawal is uncomfortable, it is usually not medically dangerous.
+Some people are able to withdraw from crack on their own.
+However, many people find that getting inpatient care at a crack rehab center is helpful in preventing relapse.

-Stopping crack use is one aspect of recovery, but professional group or individual addiction counseling is also important in addressing the root causes of addiction and teaching people more effective methods of coping.
-Group counseling or support groups like NA or Smart Recovery can also help people develop a support network of people they can rely on during times when they have cravings.
+Stopping crack use is only one aspect of recovery.
+Continuing treatment with professional group or individual counseling is of vital important in addressing the root causes of addiction and teaching people more effective methods of coping.
+In addition, group counseling and support groups like NA or Smart Recovery can help people develop a support network of people they can rely on during times when they have cravings.

-During crack addiction treatment, patients learn to recognize triggers and manage them in a healthy manner.
-Ultimately, the goal of crack addiction treatment is to help addicts make a new beginning, re-establish healthy relationships, and become positive contributing members of society again.
-Although overcoming crack addiction is difficult, it is possible—in fact, most people who become addicted eventually do get clean and sober.
+Crack addiction treatment teaches patients to recognize triggers and manage them in a healthy manner.
+Ultimately, the goal of crack addiction treatment is to help addicts make a new beginning, re-establish healthy relationships, and become positive contributing members of society once more.
+Although overcoming crack addiction is challenging, it is not impossible—in fact, most people who become addicted eventually do get clean and sober.

 When to Call A Crack Hotline for Addiction

-Since crack is such a potent, addictive drug, the sooner you call a hotline specializing in this kind of drug abuse, the better your chances are for a lasting recovery.
-Some people think they need to wait until hitting “rock bottom.”
-This is not the case.
-Early intervention can prevent career, health, family, and legal troubles before they begin.
+Crack is such a potent, addictive drug, and the sooner you call a hotline specializing in this kind of drug abuse, the better your chances are for a lasting recovery.
+Unfortunately, some people wait until they’ve hit “rock bottom.”
+Yet, research shows that early intervention can prevent many of the health, career, family, and legal troubles associated with crack addition before they become big problems.

-In fact, you can call our crack cocaine hotline even if you are simply seeking information.
-Many people turn to our hotline when wondering about suspected crack use or ways to prevent it.
+You can call our crack cocaine hotline even if you are simply seeking information and are not yet ready to start treatment.
+Many people turn to our hotline to help a loved one or even if they are wondering about suspected crack use in someone they know and ways to prevent it.

 What Happens When I Call a Crack Cocaine Helpline?

-Some people hesitate to call a crack addiction hotline because they don’t know what to expect.
-The decision to call can come at a very confusing, scary time in a person’s life.
+Many people hesitate to call a crack addiction hotline because they don’t know what to expect.
+It doesn’t help that the decision to make this call often needs to be made at a very confusing and scary time in a person’s life.

-There is no right or wrong question or topic when calling an addiction hotline.
-The people on the other end of the phone are people who can provide support and even help connect you to treatment if you are interested.
-Even if you just want to talk, an addiction hotline can provide you with this support.
+Fortunately, there are no right or wrong questions or topics when calling our crack addiction hotline.
+The advisors on the other end of the line are people who are trained and experienced in providing support.
+We can even connect you to treatment facilities in your community, if you are interested.
+On the other hand, if you just want someone to talk with, our addiction hotline can provide you with the support you need.

-Calling can be an emotional experience.
-Whatever fears, frustrations, or regrets you have bottled up about your life or the struggles of a loved one may be released.
-That’s okay.
-Our crack addiction helpline is meant to be an extended support network.
-There is no need to be embarrassed or restrained.
-In fact, providing more information allows the hotline an opportunity to find you the most appropriate care.
+Calling our hotline can be an emotional experience.
+But you will find that doing so will release whatever frustrations, regrets, or fears you have bottled up about your life or the struggles of a loved one.
+Think of our crack addiction helpline as a helpful and understanding friend, an extended support network that you may not have among friends and family.
+There is no need to be embarrassed during your call.
+Speak frankly with the advisor to get the maximum benefit from your call.
+In fact, the more information you provide, the bigger the chances that we can find you the most appropriate crack addiction treatment.

 Nobody needs to struggle with crack addiction alone.
-A simple call may change your life.
+A simple call can change your life.
+Call the National Drug Helpline today and see for yourself what we mean.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS